 When to consult with a family medicine specialist?

-In case of persistent health concerns, need preventive care, or require management of chronic conditions, consider seeking the consultation of a family medicine specialist.
+In case of persistent health concerns, need preventive care, have fever/ flu symptoms or require management of chronic conditions, consider seeking the consultation of a family medicine specialist.
 That offers comprehensive care for individuals of all ages, addressing various health issues.
 A family medicine specialist is the one who will guide you on routine check-ups, vaccinations, or personalized treatment plans.
 Early intervention and primary prevention can contribute to better health outcomes.

 Why choose family medicine services at Reem Hospital, Abu Dhabi?